Our heritage: we are only trustees

 So it came as no surprise when the research that we commissioned earlier this year to investigate how well grantees were tackling the issue of environmental sustainability showed us that for many project teams this is now a mainstream issue.

-Given the abundance of good practice guidance now available to culture and heritage organisations, we were also keen to understand whether there was a need to update our environmental sustainability guidance in order to ensure that people were focusing on the most relevant issues.
+Given the abundance of good practice guidance now available to culture and heritage organisations, we were also keen to understand whether there was a need to update our environmental sustainability guidance.
 In response many grantees told us that as they already have a strong environmental ethos and expert technical advisors, HLF’s guidance did not make a significant difference to the overall outcomes.

 This is incredibly encouraging news and has given us the confidence to suggest a change in our approach to environmental sustainability.
 We now feel that it is entirely reasonable to expect all our applicants to address environmental sustainability as an integral part of a delivering a good project.